Merzasphor/MWSE/docs/source/types/tes3magicEffectInstance.md

 ### `timeActive`

-The time since the effect started affecting its target.
+The time since the effect started affecting its target in seconds.

 **Returns**: